viczhuravlev/gauzy-react-app/README.md

 ## Instructions

+Firstly, you need to have installed [Node.js](https://nodejs.org), [Yarn](https://classic.yarnpkg.com), and [Docker](https://www.docker.com/) if you want.

-To use it, you can fork, clone, or generate a repo from this template, download it into your computer, run `yarn install` to install the required dependencies, and then `yarn start` to start the development server at `localhost:7001`.
+To work on it, you can fork, clone, or generate a repo from this template, and download it into your computer.

+To initialize the project you can:

+1. Run the command `yarn install --frozen-lockfile` to install the required dependencies.
+2. Run `yarn start` to start a local development server, or `docker-compose up` to initialize it with [Docker](https://www.docker.com/).

-To create a production build, run `yarn build`, and to serve a production build, run `yarn serve`, which will be available at `localhost:7002`.
+To create a production build, run `yarn build`, and to serve it, run `yarn serve`.

 <br>